Campuses of George Washington University: Places

-In the northwest corner of the Foggy Bottom campus is McDonaldsWashington Circle.
-Next to Washington Circle is the George Washington University Hospital.
+Next to Washington Circle is the George Washington University Hospital and the Milken School of Public Health.
 New Hampshire Avenue and Pennsylvania Avenue lead into the circle, as does 23rd Street.
 South of the hospital is the Foggy Bottom - GWU Metro Station.
 The station serves the Blue and Orange Lines, which provides students with a direct line to Capitol Hill, among other popular stations.
-From the Washington Circle area of campus, it is the shortest walk to Georgetown, and also Dupont Circle.
+This station sits just north of Ross Hall and the Himmelfarb Library.